By Laura Silverman

 I highly recommend to anyone, especially lovers of YA.
 There was a strong kindling-teen-romance and emotional teen theme throughout, and for me that’s what made it so relatable.
 The characters were real, and I think everyone can see that while they read.

-Guest review contributed by Write Through the Night.
+This guest review was contributed by Write Through the Night.
 Joce offers regular author interviews in addition to book reviews, and keeps a book review index and an author interview index.